qaalabs/DE5M6/docs/day4/sprint3.md

 ---

 ### Security Assessment (2 points)

 !!! example "As an Information Security Manager, I want a security assessment of our pipeline so that vulnerabilities are identified."

 **Key Tasks:**

 - Review pipeline for security vulnerabilities
 - Assess data encryption and access controls
-- Identify security gaps and prioritize improvements
+- Identify security gaps and prioritise improvements
 - Create security improvement roadmap

 **Skills:** security analysis, assessment